FZJ-IEK3-VSA/LOCALISED-Datasharing-API-Client/README.md

     **Parameters:**

-    - Options for `spatial_resolution` --> Europe, NUTS0, NUTS1, NUTS2, NUTS3, LAU
+    - Options for `spatial_resolution` --> NUTS0, NUTS1, NUTS2, NUTS3, LAU

     - `api_key` --> The secret API key. **Note:** Please use the key shared with you in the email

-    - `region` --> If you wish to filter on a particular region, provide a region code here
+    - `region_code` --> If you wish to filter on a particular region, provide a region code here

+    - `country_code` --> If you wish to filter on a particular region, provide its country code here